-Considering that sleep debt is a very real thing and it takes four days to fully recover from one hour of lost sleep, you may want to rethink your strategy of putting off catching up on your sleep until the weekend.
-We’ve rounded up a host of our favourite products and apps to encourage falling asleep faster, sleeping longer and better, and waking up feeling well-rested.
+Sleep debt is a very real thing and it takes four days to fully recover from one hour of lost sleep, so you may want to rethink your strategy of putting off catching up on your sleep until the weekend.
+We’ve rounded up our favourite products and apps to encourage falling asleep faster, sleeping longer and better, and waking up feeling well-rested.

 Depending on where you live in the city, chances are, you’ll have street lamps, neon lights, and glowing signage shining right into the depths of your home—not a great atmosphere to begin a restful sleeping journey.
 Whether you pull night shifts and need to sleep during the day or just have an unfortunate interior set-up with windows too close to the street, the practicality of black-out curtains should not be underestimated.

 Helpful at blocking out lights, reducing noise, and even retaining the temperature of your rooms, black-out curtains are a must-have home accessory to turn your flat into a darkened sleep cave best suited for better sleep.
-Pick a set of Thermal Blackout Pencil Pleat Curtains (starting from HK$599) from Marks & Spencer or Majgull (HK$349) from IKEA.
+Pick a set of from Marks & Spencer or Ikea.

 Studies have shown that weighted blankets offer troubled sleepers a feeling of security to ease insomnia, depression, and anxiety.
 However, strictly speaking, in the hot and humid climes with which Hongkongers are blessed, sleeping with a heavy (and possibly sweat-inducing) blanket sounds like a complete nightmare.
 This makes most traditional weighted blankets a no-go, because who wants to be racking up the utility bills?

-Luckily, better sleep can come in the form of Gravity’s Cooling Blanket (US$199).
-Designed for “sweat-free slumber,” the science-backed Cooling Blanket is engineered to be approximately 10 percent of your body weight and features breathable, moisture-wicking fabric with a weighted layer of fine-grade glass beads.
+Luckily, better sleep can come in the form of Gravity’s cooling blanket.
+Designed for “sweat-free slumber,” the science-backed cooling blanket is engineered to be approximately 10 percent of your body weight and features breathable, moisture-wicking fabric with a weighted layer of fine-grade glass beads.
 You can easily remove the duvet cover for machine-washing to keep your blanket fresh at all times.

 Sleeping well is inextricably linked to waking well.
 It is hard to feel well-rested when a jarring, obnoxious ringtone is the first thing you hear in the morning.
 Wake-up light alarm clocks (a.k.a. glow lights) have received rave reviews for their ability to simulate a natural sunrise, giving sleepers a much more peaceful rise and shine than the average alarm, and most of them come with customisable jingles so you can wake up to the music you want to, from chirping bird noises to soothing music.